Why do Airline Pilots Wear a Uniform?

-Airline Pilots have always worn uniforms making them instantly recognisable when at the airport or in the aircraft.
-They are typically similar in design to that of some military officer uniforms as traditionally, military and commercial aviation share the same heritage.
-Each airline has a unique uniform design for its pilots, some more subtle than others, although they are clearly generally similar in their makeup.
+Pilot uniforms are typically similar in design to that of some military officer uniforms as traditionally, military and commercial aviation share the same heritage.
+Each airline has a unique uniform design for its pilots, some more subtle than others, although they are clearly generally similar in their make-up.

 They are worn for a number of reasons:

-Recognisable.
-It’s important that the flight crew, and their subsequent rank can be easily identified by passengers and staff, whether this be in the terminal or on-board the aircraft.
-Whether it be through first-hand experience or through exposure to uniform in the news, films or pictures, almost everyone has a good idea what a pilot uniform looks like, making them easily recognisable.
+It’s important that the flight crew and their rank can be easily identified by passengers and staff, whether this be in the terminal or on-board the aircraft.
+Either through first-hand experience or through exposure to uniform in the news, films or pictures, almost everyone has a good idea what a pilot uniform looks like, making them instantly recognisable.

-Authority.
 The flight crew may need to give time critical safety related instructions.
-If an individual look’s like they have a high level of authority, the instructions being issued will be more likely to be adhered to.
+If an individual look’s like they have a high level of authority, the instructions being issued will be more likely to be followed.

 What does a Pilots Uniform Consist of?

-A typical uniform consists of a jacket which is usually decorated with a set of the Airline’s wings to help identify the individuals as pilots.
+A typical pilot uniform consists of a jacket which is usually decorated with a set of the airline’s wings to help identify the individuals as pilots.
 A name badge is normally also present along with stripes on the arms to indicate the rank of the pilots.